getindata/kedro-azureml/docs/source/04_data_assets.rst

 Azure Machine Learning.
 Both fully support the Azure versioning mechanism and can be used in the same way as any other dataset in Kedro.

+Apart from these, ``kedro-azureml`` also adds the ``AzureMLPipelineDataSet`` and ``AzureMLPipelineDistributedDataSet`` which are used to pass data between pipeline nodes when the pipeline is run on Azure ML and the `pipeline_data_passing` feature is enabled.
+By default, data is then saved and loaded using the ``PickleDataSet`` as underlying dataset.
+Any other underlying dataset can be used instead by adding a ``AzureMLPipelineDataSet`` or ``AzureMLPipelineDistributedDataSet`` to the catalog.

-Both of these can be found under the `kedro_azureml.datasets`_ module.
+All of these can be found under the `kedro_azureml.datasets`_ module.

 For details on usage, see the :ref:`API Reference` below